 1. General

-The Physical Plant Department, under the immediate supervision of the Physical Plant Administrator, is responsible to the Vice Chancellor-Business and Finance for managing, operating, and maintaining the physical facilities of the University of California, San Diego.
-Included are improved and unimproved grounds; buildings and other structures; utilities and distribution systems, central hearing and cooling plant; custodial services; refuse disposal; construction, installation, and repair of departmental equipment; services for special events; and other services as required.
-It is responsible for the accomplishment of modification of the University facilities, minor new construction, alterations, and improvements to buildings which are approved by the Architects and Engineers Office and funded under various departmental accounts.
+2. The Facilities Management Department, under the immediate supervision of the Facilities Management Administrator, is responsible to the Vice Chancellor-Resource Management and Planning for managing, operating, and maintaining the physical facilities of the University of California, San Diego.
+Included are improved and unimproved grounds; buildings and other structures; utilities and distribution systems, central heating and cooling plant; custodial services; refuse disposal; construction, installation, and repair of departmental equipment; services for special events; and other services as required.
+It is responsible for the accomplishment of modification of the University facilities, minor new construction, alterations, and improvements to buildings which are approved by Facilities Design and Construction and funded under various departmental accounts.
 All such activities must be done in compliance with all applicable Laws, Codes, Regulations, and Ordinances.

-The following services are provided by the Physical Plant Department on a routine basis without charge, except to Auxiliary Enterprises and/or activities which derive income from their operations.
+4. The following services are provided by the Facilities Management Department on a routine basis without charge, except to Auxiliary Enterprises and/or activities which derive income from their operations.

 1. Grounds

-Regular cleaning of building interiors and furnishings; opening and closing campus buildings and general use spaces; set up of classrooms and auditoriums, limited to normal seating, podium, speakers' table and chairs.
+8. Regular cleaning of building interiors and furnishings; opening and closing campus buildings and general use spaces; set up of classrooms and auditoriums, limited to normal seating, podium, speakers, table and chairs.

-The following services are provided by the Physical Plant Department on a reimbursable basis:
+8. The following services are provided by the Facilities Management Department on a reimbursable basis:

 1. Departmental Property and Equipment